rit-sse/coffee-code-book/README.md

 Each submission should have information including: author, language, purpose, interesting facts; anything that could be put in a short description on the page in the book.

-### Theme Submission
+### Theme/Font Submission
-Theme Submissions should also be submitted with a PR.
-Submissions should be their own directory in the `theme-submissions` directory.
+Theme/Font Submissions should also be submitted with a PR.
+Submissions should be their own directory, either in the `theme-submissions` directory or `font-submissions` directory.
 The directory should include a README with a link to the theme/font, and pictures with example code.